-USM Psychology Brain and Behavior program
+Psychology Brain and Behavior Program

 The Brain and Behavior program offers research training in experimental psychology across several areas in cognitive, social, and quantitative psychology.
 Our faculty research a diverse range of topics and theories united around the goal of understanding behavior and mental processes.
 We maintain an integrative program that prepares students for careers in psychological science by offering hands-on experience in experimental and quantitative methods.
-Interested students should contact B&B faculty about opportunities to join our program.
+Interested students should contact Brain & Behavior faculty about opportunities to join our program.

 The Psychology Brain and Behavior program prepares students to employ varied methods and orientations for understanding human behavior.

 - Cognitive psychology emphases include research in perception, attention, language, and memory.

 - Social psychology areas include research in evolutionary, cultural, health, and political psychology.

 - Research labs maintain active collaboration with other programs at USM and abroad.

 - Students and faculty actively publish and contribute to our field’s understanding of the science of behavior.